Josep Domenech Lafont oboe

 Christine Sticher violone

-Ensemble Marsyas is now much in demand at prestigious festivals across Europe.
-Future engagements include the Lammermuir Festival (Scotland), l'Auditori (Barcelona, Spain), the Festival di Musica Antica delle Camelie (Ticino, Switzerland) and the East Cork Early Music Festival (Ireland), as well as an on-going collaboration with the Linn Records.
+Ensemble Marsyas is in demand at prestigious festivals across Europe and future plans include appearances at Wigmore Hall, the Festival di Musica Antica delle Camelie (Ticino- Switzerland) and at the East Neuk Festival with fortepianist Kristian Bezuidenhout as well as a continued collaboration with Gramophone Magazine's ‘Label of the Year' Linn.

 For further information -